semperExploro/AWS-Worship/README.md

 - Sing along capability (knowing the order of the verses), the current design is simply based on the chord sheet, which does not reflect the order of the actual song.

 #### Credits
 This project for web development was originally intended for SSM (Stepping Stone Ministry) at Johns Hopkins University.
-The original create of the website is Allen Jiang - the original website can be found here - https://github.com/allenjiang17/allenjiang17.github.io
+The original create of the website is Allen Jiang - the original website can be found here - https://github.com/allenjiang17/allenjiang17.github.io [NOTE: link may no longer be available due to AWS storage pricing concerns]

 Reference for recording and voice recongition - https://github.com/zolomohan/speech-recognition-in-javascript/blob/master/speechRecognition.js